mlhartme/stool/client/documentation.md

 The stage indicator `> somestage@context <` is displayed in front of your shell prompt, it lists the current stages.
 The context is omitted if it's the current context.

-If you create a new stage, Stool creates a new workspace and attaches to the newly created stage(s).
+If you create a new stage, Stool creates a new workspace and attaches it to the newly created stage(s).
 If you `cd` into a different workspace, the stage indicator changes accordingly.
 You can explicitly change the attached stage with `sc attach` and `sc detach`.
 The stage indicator is invisible if you have no current workspace.

 ### Properties